Soof4/SFactions/README.md

 # SFactions
 A TShock factions plugin.

+If you want to read this in another language: [Spanish](https://github.com/Soof4/SFactions/blob/main/README_SPANISH.md)

 ## Setting Up
 Download **SFactions.dll** and place it in **ServerPlugins** folder. <br>
 Download **Abilities.dll** and place it in **bin** folder. <br>